Entry-Level Payroll Manager Salary

 Ask about the company growth.
 Ask about career development and advancement path.
 Ask if they support you maintaining your profession.

 Payroll Manager in Shepherdsville:

 Be understanding on all mistakes made, you are dealing with peoples money, and some live check to check and can not afford your mistake.

 Payroll Manager in Arlington:

+Never stop learning.
+Keep up to date on changing laws and new technology.
 Stay organized, schedule your time as much as possible, but be flexible.
 Make time for the employees.